 Airtanker arrives in close proximity to the fire.

-Airtanker pilot scouts the fire and the region for usable lakes or rivers under the direction of the air attack officer, if the airtanker will be conducting water pickup (i.e., has not been previously loaded with sufficient fire retardant to fight the fire).
+Airtanker pilot scouts the fire and the region for usable lakes or rivers under the direction of the air attack officer, if the airtanker will be conducting one or more water pickups (i.e., has not been previously loaded with sufficient fire retardant to fight the fire).

 Airtanker scoops up water by skimming the surface of a lake or river, if the airtanker will be conducting water pickup.